pengyun961012/DiscoGo/README.md

 UI/UX and icon source of the front end app.

 ### MVP
 Built in Android Studio.
 Includes all MVP code check features.
+Updates in UI/UX design, user interact logic and game.

+### Backend
+Backend server developed in python.